 If you suspect dry socket, see your dentist.
 S/he will place a medicated dressing in the socket which will almost instantly relieve pain.
 If the area is infected, your dentist may also prescribe a course of antibiotics.
 The medicated dressing should be changed every day or two at the start, and then at longer intervals.
 Though some dressings are designed to stay in and dissolve by themselves.

-If you follow the suggestions above you’ll minimize your chances of getting dry socket.
+If you follow the suggestions above you’ll minimize your chances of developing dry socket.

 AFTER-CARE INSTRUCTIONS POST CROWN

-With a temporary crown please avoid anything too hard or sticky, they may break or dislodge the crown.
-Please avoid flossing in the area, this may also remove the temporary.
+With a temporary crown please avoid anything too hard or sticky, because they may break or dislodge the crown.
+Please avoid flossing in the area, for this can also remove the temporary.
 If you must floss, gently clean but pull the floss through the side not back through the contact.

 If a temporary comes off